cis-ds/course-site/content/notes/work-with-models-exercise.markdown

 ## # … with 1,307 more rows
 ```

 1. Estimate a logistic regression model of voter turnout with `mhealth` as the predictor.
-Estimate predicted probabilities and plot the logistic regression line using `ggplot`.
+Estimate predicted probabilities and a 95% confidence interval, and plot the logistic regression predictions using `ggplot`.

     <details>
       <summary>Click for the solution</summary>